2020PB/police-brutality/all-locations.md

 ### Police pepper spray protesters with hands up | July 14th

-Footage shows police approaching protesters in the street.
+Footage taken near Lombard and Elmore shows police approaching protesters in the street.
 A speaker can be heard declaring the protest a riot and giving a dispersal order.
 Protesters stand with their hands up or with arms interlocked.
 Police pepper spray them during the dispersal order.

 tags: less-lethal, pepper-spray, protester, spray

 id: or-portland-76

-geolocation:
+geolocation: 45.5770986, -122.685807

 **Links**